remorses/spiceflow/spiceflow/README.md

 ## Features

-- Type safety
+- Type safe schema based validation via Zod
-- OpenAPI compatibility
+- Can easily generate OpenAPI document based on your routes
-- Native support for [Fern](https://github.com/fern-api/fern) docs and SDK generation
+- Native support for [Fern](https://github.com/fern-api/fern) to generate docs and SDKs (see example docs [here](https://remorses.docs.buildwithfern.com))
+- Support for [Model Context Protocol](https://modelcontextprotocol.io/) to easily wire your app with LLMs
-- RPC client generation
+- Type safe RPC client generation
 - Simple and intuitive API
 - Uses web standards for requests and responses
-- Supports async generators for streaming
+- Supports async generators for streaming via server sent events
 - Modular design with `.use()` for mounting sub-apps
 - Base path support